Marketing Funnel Academy review and Steve Hofstetter – is it worth your money?

 Who Is Steve Hofstetter

-From the start of my research in 2017, I couldn’t find examples of Steve publicly engaging on social.
-I also couldn’t find much info or any communities he led besides his product.
+From the start of my research in 2017, I couldn’t find examples of a ton of active social besides paid ads.

 The whole pitch behind Marketing Funnel Academy’s current core offer is automating the success and client-getting strategy that keeps you from having to do all-the-things, so you can do just one thing: